Forensic Scientist

 Best Rated

-Asked by Jimmy Conway about 9 years ago
+Asked by EJ almost 9 years ago

 How has no one asked you about the new OJ knife yet lol??
 If there WAS blood or other DNA on it, just how long before it would degrade to undetectable levels?
 And might the tech be avail in the FUTURE (thus we should keep the knife for testing then?)